Building foundations that scale and products that feel instant.

 Working Philosophy

 From open-source Swift to generative AI, I've built a life around creating foundations that scale and products that feel instant.
-I find myself driven by the desire to put more into the world than I take out, and that means both creating wonderful products and helping people build the things they truly want to build.
+I'm driven by the desire to put more into the world than I take out.

 Beyond Work

-I spend time thinking and writing about how technology shapes the human condition, and the interconnectedness of everything that we've built; it's past, present, and future.
-I also love spending time with my wife and our small family, making music, cooking, photography, seeing the world, and building things — digital and physical.
+I spend time thinking and writing about how technology shapes the human condition.
+I also love spending time with my wife and our small family, making music, cooking, photography, seeing the world, and building things.

 Latest